Birmingham Theological Seminary

 Kim and Tim Tormey

 Tim and Kim were first introduced to OCF at the Naval Academy and have been participating in the ministry ever since, most recently by serving on the OCF council and leading a local OCF study in their home.
 At Annapolis, Bob Underhill discipled Tim and then Tom Hemingway set for him an example of how to integrate his faith into the military profession to which God has called him and Kim.
 Their desire is to teach, train, equip, encourage, and model the example that was set for them.
-Tim and Kim have been stationed at Maxwell for the last 3 years.
+Tim and Kim are currently OCF Field Staff for Maxwell-Gunter AFB.

 Tami and Hous Waring